Last Updated: Dec. 23, 2021

 We are operating under current university COVID-19 guidelines but have returned to normal operation.
-We expect to be back to traditional operations for staff and student athletes in time for the Fall Semester.

 In compliance with CDC and Department of Transportation guidelines, masks are still required on Tulane Shuttles & Transportation vehicles, regardless of vaccination status.
 However, social distancing is no longer required, and capacity on our vehicles has returned to 100%.

 Vehicles will continue to be cleaned and sanitized throughout the day by Shuttles & Transportation staff using approved cleaning and disinfecting agents.
 Plexiglass shields remain behind the driver’s area, and HEPA filters have been installed where applicable.
 In addition, all vehicles are equipped with hand sanitizer dispensers.

 We still encourage students to order their textbooks through the Tulane Bookstore as soon as possible to avoid potential shipping delays.

 Books ordered to your campus address will be held by Tulane Mail Services until your return.
 Books ordered for pick-up at the bookstore will be held until your return.